Diarrhea After Drinking Alcohol: Causes, Prevention, and Treatment

 When To See A Doctor?

-Diarrhea after drinking alcohol can last for a few days.
-If one is experiencing diarrhea, then it is important to drink lots of fluids like water (not alcoholic ones), eat easily-digestible foods, and avoid dairy products.
+Frequent bowel movements following drinking alcohol can last for a few days.
+If one is experiencing diarrhea, then it is important to drink lots of fluids like water (not alcoholic ones), eat easily digestible foods, and avoid dairy products.
 Diarrhea subsides after a few days provided alcohol consumption ceases.
-However, if diarrhea persists more than 2 – 3 days, then consulting the doctor is necessary.
+However, if diarrhea persists for more than 2 – 3 days, then consulting the doctor is necessary.

 Moreover, if other symptoms like black or bloody stools, abdominal or rectal pain, fever, or dehydration are present, then it is important to seek medical treatment.

-Some commonly known treatments for diarrhea after drinking alcohol are as follows:
+Some commonly known treatments for diarrhea after consuming alcohol are as follows:

 - Loperamide or Imodium is prescribed to slow down digestion, allowing the body to absorb water and make the stools thicker.